Skip to main content

 E-learning

-Materials are available on the educator's website: https://www.cs.vsb.cz/sawa/teh
+Materials are available on the web page of the lecturer: https://www.cs.vsb.cz/sawa/teh

 Consultation through MS Teams.